ONEOK Inc. (OKE) is primed for evolution with the beta value of 1.67

 For the readers interested in the stock health of ONEOK Inc. (OKE).
-It is currently valued at $63.60.
-When the transactions were called off in the previous session, Stock hit the highs of $63.79, after setting-off with the price of $63.71.
-Company’s stock value dipped to $62.50 during the trading on the day.
-When the trading was stopped its value was $64.71.Recently in News on November 15, 2022, ONEOK Announces $750 Million Notes Offering.
+It is currently valued at $65.42.
+When the transactions were called off in the previous session, Stock hit the highs of $65.62, after setting-off with the price of $64.18.
+Company’s stock value dipped to $63.92 during the trading on the day.
+When the trading was stopped its value was $63.20.Recently in News on November 15, 2022, ONEOK Announces $750 Million Notes Offering.
 ONEOK, Inc. (NYSE: OKE) today announced that it has priced an offering to sell $750 million of 10-year senior notes at a coupon of 6.10%.
 You can read further details here

 ONEOK Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $75.07 on 04/21/22, with the lowest value was $50.50 for the same time period, recorded on 09/26/22.